 The brain is made up of very large numbers of cells that form a complex network of brain circuits.

-These circuits have various functions and act together so that the brain as a whole functions as a complete mind consciousness.
+These circuits have various functions and act together so that the brain as a whole function as complete mind consciousness.

 A simpler way of looking at this is to consider all of these brain circuits acting as a mood thermostat.